 District No. 20 Central School

 The present brick building was erected in 1881 for School District No. 20 behind the site of the Chester Academy.
 Displaying a distinctive cupola, the Italianate-style building was considered an ornament to the village.
-In 1885, Chesterís first public high school opened on the second floor.
-The schoolís progressive curriculum attracted students from outside Chester.
-Its first female principal was installed in 1891.
-The Central High School remained here until the opening of a larger high school on Depot Hill in 1912.
-This building served as an
+In 1885, Chester’s first public high school opened on the second floor.
+The school’s progressive curriculum attracted students from outside

 Erected 2017 by Vermont Division for Historical Preservation.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Merritt Austin Edson (within shouting distance of this marker); Chester Civil War Memorial (within shouting distance of this marker); Chester Vietnam Conflict Monument (within shouting distance of this marker); Chester World War I and II and Korean Conflict Monument (within shouting distance of this marker); Chester Depot (approx. half a mile away); Stellafane Observatory (approx. 4.1 miles away); James Hartness & Precision Valley Inventors (approx. 6.6 miles away); Helen Hartness Flanders (approx. 6.6 miles away).
+Merritt Austin Edson (within shouting distance of this marker); Chester Civil War Memorial (within shouting distance of this marker); Chester Vietnam Conflict Monument (within shouting distance of this marker); Chester World War I and II and Korean Conflict Monument (within shouting distance of this marker); Chester Depot (approx. half a mile away); North Chester (approx. ¾ mile away); Stellafane Observatory James Hartness & Precision Valley Inventors (approx. 6.6 miles away).
 Touch for a list and map of all markers in Chester.

 Credits.
 This page was last revised on May 11, 2018.
-This page originally submitted on May 8, 2018, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 65 times since then.
+It was originally submitted on May 8, 2018, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 104 times since then and 12 times this year.
 Photos: 1, 2, 3, 4. submitted on May 8, 2018, by Dennis Gilkenson of Saxtons River, Vermont. • Bill Pfingsten was the editor who published this page.